 Wind Energy Technology Club

 Wind Energy Technology Club is open to students enrolled in the Wind Energy Technology Program.
 The club has three areas of focus: 1) Career awareness – To increase awareness in the wind energy industry of the Wind Energy Technology Program at Mesalands Community College, 2) Educational enhancement – To gather resources that will enhance the education and training areas of the Wind Energy Technology Program, 3) Community involvement – Develop local relationships in community activities and projects.

-The College offers a wide range of student activities throughout the year including an on-campus rodeo, Spring Fling, Lighting of the Courtyard, dances, and cultural events.
+The College offers a wide range of student activities throughout the year including an on-campus rodeo, Lighting of the Courtyard, dances, and cultural events.
 Please refer to the Calendar of Events for specific dates.

 The College is a member of the National Intercollegiate Rodeo Association and competes in the Grand Canyon Region rodeos, which include New Mexico and Arizona.
 The co-educational team competes in rodeos in the fall and spring.
 The College hosts an annual on-campus rodeo each year at the competition-size rodeo arena.

 Students must meet national eligibility guidelines and be enrolled full-time in order to participate in the college rodeos throughout the region.
 The top athletes from the region compete in the College National Finals Rodeo in June each year.

 Intramural Sports are offered at the College to meet the needs and interests of students.
 Each semester may include mud volleyball, dodgeball, ultimate frisbee, and basketball depending upon the interest expressed by the student body.